Dmitruk89/rsschool-cv/cv.md

 ### Experience:
-Create an exam project during my study at course of frontend developer at IT-Academy Education center for programming and high tech.
+Create an exam project during my study at course of frontend developer at IT-Academy Education center for programming and high tech: https://dmitruk89.github.io/boostfoliaa/

 ### Education: